hypergeek-dev/cipher-forge/README.md

 ### Password Generation
 Cyber-Forge can generate a strong and unique password for you.

-### Choose whether to generate a new password suggestion.
 A strong and unique password will be generated and displayed.
 Password Uniqueness
 Cyber-Forge calculates the number of possible combinations for the generated password, giving you an idea of its uniqueness.